Oil pump (internal combustion engine): High Oil Pressure

-The end result of too high an oil pressure is the front or rear main engine seals will be blown and or blow the oil plugs out.
+The result of too high an oil pressure is the front or rear main engine seals will be blown and or blow the oil plugs out.
 In other words, any possible entry into the crankcase that is sealed somehow could be blown.
 High oil pressure frequently means extremely high pressure on cold start-up, but this is a design flaw rather than an automatic consequence of high pressure.
 The observation "if you raise the maximum pressure, the cold pressure goes too high" is accurate, but not intentional.

 Even the stock pumps (regardless of brand and model) do not have enough relief valve capacity: the relief port is too small to handle the volume of cold oil.
 This is why there is a significant difference between cold & hot oil, high & low RPM, &c., but it's typically not a problem with stock engines because of the spring-loaded pressure relief valve mentioned above.
 A correctly designed relief port (which is not found in production engines) will flow any oil volume the gears will pass, regardless of oil viscosity or temperature, and the gauge reading will only vary slightly.

 The oil pressure is monitored by an oil pressure sending unit, usually mounted to the block of the engine.
 This can either be a spring-loaded pressure sensor or an electronic pressure sensor, depending on the type of sending unit.
 Problems with the oil pressure sending unit or the connections between it and the driver's display can cause abnormal oil pressure readings when oil pressure is perfectly acceptable.